Whatsapp Icon

 Instructions:

-1. Cook quinoa as per package instructions, using vegetable broth instead of water for added flavor.
+1. Cook quinoa as per package instructions, using vegetable broth instead of water for added flavour.

 2. In a pan, heat olive oil over medium heat.
 Add garlic and tofu, cooking until tofu is golden brown.